 Walk-ins are accepted, but a reservation is advised, as the bar maintains an intimate feeling by keeping a modest capacity of 27.
 There are two options when inside: The Lounge area and the bar.
 In the Lounge, you will receive a menu that is split in half between specialty seasonal drinks and about 50 iconic cocktails.
 We highly recommend option two, the bar, where you will get to experience The Walker Tasting Menu.
 The menu draws inspiration from one core influence and changes every six to eight weeks on average.

 The result at the bar is a product of a science experiment and a cooking class.
 It’s what would happen if Nicola Tesla and Anthony Bourdain had a love child who developed a passion for cocktails.
-The bartender will start you off with a sparkling wine; after all, this is a celebration.
+The bartender will start you off with a glass of sparkling wine; after all, this is a celebration.
 The wine will be followed with three to five cocktails.
 To give you an idea of the night that lies ahead of you, here are ingredients from some of their past menus: grapefruit, brown butter, cream, egg white, fino sherry, coconut chips, pear brandy, Pierre Ferrand cognac, sweet corn ice cream, lavender honey sorbet, mushrooms, Thai chili, and of course bourbon.

 The Walker Inn is named after Albert R. Walker, who designed Hotel Normandie in 1926.
-It’s a fitting name, as the drinks here are not just made, they are drawn up and devised for every slight detail.
+It’s a fitting name, as the drinks here are not just made, they are drawn up and devised for every trivial detail.
 An architect is an artist, a calculating creative who enjoys coloring inside the lines.
-The difference is that the bartenders at The Walker Inn traded in their drafting table for a bar, their compass for a strainer.
+The difference is that the bartenders at The Walker Inn traded in their drafting table for a bar, their compass for a filter.
 These abstract cocktail designers aren’t architects, they are mad scientists who have a major in cocktail chaos and a minor in culinary alchemy.

 Enter through The Normandie Club